 Our favorite was the one by Stephen Kellogg, with a gruesome ogre instead of a giant.

 It was fun to compare the different renditions of the same story.

 In our sensory bin, we had beans galore in which to play- to measure, pour, collect and sort.

-to the castle where we played with a basket filled with gold coins and golden eggs.
+When we got to the top, there was a castle filled with gold coins and golden eggs.
 Fortunately, the giant was away at the time.
-Fee fi fo fum...
+Fee, Fi, Fo Fum...

 It was fun to visit Jack and the giant.

 We can't wait for our next fairytale adventure!